Ombosoft/paint-match/README.md

 # Play online **>** [**here**](https://ombosoft.itch.io/paint-match) **<**

 This a color mixing game written in React.js.
-The objective of the game is to recreate the target color as precisely as possible using the provided droplets.
+The objective of the game is to recreate the target color as precisely as possible using the provided droplets of paint.

 About the game
 ---
 In each level, you are presented with a target color (for instance, chocolate) and a set of primary color paint droplets to mix.
 Your objective is to recreate the target color as precisely as possible using the provided droplets.
-As you progress, the difficulty increases, helping you to build up your intuition and color theory knowledge.
+As you progress, the difficulty increases, helping you to build up your intuition and knowledge of color theory.

+You can apply these skills later in real life painting!

 Local build